SergioBordel/pyTARG/README.md

 # pyTARG
-Python library fo work with genome scale metabolic models pyTARG is a library that contains functions to work with Genome Scale Metabolic Models with the goal of finding drug targets against cancer
+Python library to work with genome scale metabolic models pyTARG is a library that contains functions to work with Genome Scale Metabolic Models with the goal of finding drug targets against cancer
 1. fullconstrain(model,expr,coefficient) takes as inputs a model imported with COBRApy, a dictionary with expression levels of each gene (the keys are ENSEMBL gene identifiers and the values are expression levels in RPMK, the coefficient takes a deffault value of 0.1.
 The function outputs a constrained model